Orinda, CA

 Housing & Living

-The following chart display owner-occupied housing units distributed between a series of property tax buckets compared to the national averages for each bucket.
-In Orinda, CA the largest share of households pay taxes in the $3k+ range.
+The following chart displays the households in Orinda, CA distributed between a series of income buckets compared to the national averages for each bucket.
+The largest share of households have an income in the N/A range.

 View Data